MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-inline.md

 <!--
 You can generate inline ingests commands using the Kusto.Data client library.
-(Note that compression does let you embed new lines in quoted fields)
+Compression lets you embed new lines in quoted fields.

     Kusto.Data.Common.CslCommandGenerator.GenerateTableIngestPushCommand(tableName, compressed: true, csvData: csvStream);